-A graphical Guide by Dome experts Wolfgang Widmoser, architect and dome builder and Chris Brown, CEO of Domeshells, dome designer, researcher and dome builder. -- Most cost effective monolithic shell structure - dome home, dome apartment, storm shelter, survival shelter.
+A graphical Guide by Dome experts Wolfgang Widmoser, architect and and Chris Brown, CEO of Domeshells Australia.
+A most cost effective shell structure for building a dome home, dome apartment, storm and survival shelter.

 Architectural, Structural, Design/Build, Composites Engineering, Structural Engineering.
 Experience and expertise for any Dome Project.

 We specialise in compound curved architecture and composite material systems to construct light weight energy efficient and sustainable buildings

 Dome Shaped Structures Make Very Strong Homes, Storm Shelters even Survival Bunkers